Carol Cram at Pratto del Valle in Prato

 Visit to Saint Mark’s Basilica in Venice

 Even in November, Venice was crowded, but a lot less crowded than I’ve seen it at warmer times of the year.
-For the first time ever, the line-up to get into Saint Mark’s Basilica was short enough to be worth the wait, so finally we got to see inside.
+For the first time ever, the line-up to get into Saint Mark’s Basilica was short enough to be worth the wait, so finally I got to see inside.

-Wow!
-The interior of Saint Mark’s Basilica is one giant glitterfest with sparkling golden mosaics covering every available surface.
-You’ll get a sore neck looking up, but it’s worth it.
-We took it all in with awestruck wonder before returning to the Piazzo San Marco to spend an hour or so sitting in the sun and watching the world go by.
+I took it all in with awestruck wonder before returning to the Piazzo San Marco to spend an hour or so sitting in the sun and watching the world go by.

-Mosaics cover every available surface in Venice’s
+Mosaics cover every available surface in Venice’s Saint Mark’s Basilica

 An Exhibition, a Cathedral, and a Quiet Canal

 While Padua has several worthy tourist sites, it’s not a particularly touristy town.
 The vast majority of people out on the streets are locals, and many are students from the university which gives the town a youthful, vibrant feel.
-It’s an easy town to walk around with plenty to look at along the way.

 Gregg Simpson at the opening of his exhibition in Padua